terra10/codefest_serverless-awslambda/Lab001/README.md

 serverless invoke local --function hello
 ```
 Explanation:
-* We use the serverless framework and webpack plugin to execute the typescript function locally
+* We use the serverless framework and webpack plugin to execute the typescript function locally.

 ## Finally
-We dont want all the functions in our root folder, so let's:
+We don't want all the functions in our root folder, so let's:
-* create a folder /src
+* create a folder `/src`
-* move handler.ts to /src/handler.ts
+* move _handler.ts_ to _/src/handler.ts_

 Since we are going to use TypeScript we want tslint for nice code, so:
-* run: _npm install tslint --save-dev_
+* run: `npm install tslint --save-dev`
-* create /tslint.json and copy the content from /Lab001/references
+* create _/tslint.json_ and copy the contents from _/Lab001/references/tslint.json_

 The default tsconfig.json is a bit minimalistic, so:
 * replace /tsconfig.json with the file from /Lab001/references

 We changed the output dir in tsconfig.json to /lib so we have to make sure to adjust the serverless configuration so:
 * open _serverless.yml_
-* change the hello function handler to : _lib/handler.hello_
+* change the hello function handler to : `lib/handler.hello`

 Let's run Typescript compile to check if our code is decent:
-* run: _tsc_
+* run: `tsc`

 We might see an error which shows the example template is not really clean code.
-The handler function, which is the entry from API Gateway to the AWS Lambda function contains a variable context which is never used.
+The handler function, which is the entry from API Gateway to the AWS Lambda function, contains a variable context which is never used.
 Our new tsconfig.json does not allow this so:
-* add "_" in front of context, making the result like:
+* add `_` in front of the word `context`, making the result like this:
 ```
 export const hello: Handler = (event: APIGatewayEvent, _context: Context, cb: Callback) => {
 ```
-* run: _tsc_
+* run: `tsc`
-* check the /lib folder to see the compiled Javascript result which the Serverless framework will use
+* check the /lib folder to see the compiled Javascript result which in turn will be used by the Serverless framework.

 Result/Summary:
-* We know have a typescript lambda function
+* We now have a Typescript lambda function
-* Which compiles with tsc to basic Javascript to /lib
+* Which compiles with `tsc` to basic Javascript in /lib
-* Which is used by serverless.yml
+* Which in turn is used by serverless.yml